Makster04/All_Machine_Learning/(KEY)Key_Terms(Undone).md

 Recall (TP/(TP+FN)) Total number of positive examples in the data set Harmonic Mean (2(Precison+Recall)/2(TP+FP+FN))

-### Other terms or definitions (Yet to be placed in a category):
-- **Log-Loss Function:** Log-Loss function (Logarithmic Loss) measures a classification model’s performance by quantifying the difference between predicted probabilities and actual binary labels.
-- **Training**: The process where a machine learning model learns patterns from labeled data by adjusting its parameters to minimize errors using optimization algorithms.
-- **Testing**: The evaluation phase where a trained model is assessed on unseen data to measure its performance, generalization ability, and accuracy in real-world scenarios.
-- **Binary Cross-Entropy (BCE)** is a loss function measuring the difference between predicted and actual binary labels, used in classification tasks to optimize model accuracy via logarithmic loss.
-- **Optimization**: The process of adjusting model parameters to minimize a loss function and improve performance, often using algorithms like Gradient Descent.
-- **Classification**: A supervised learning task where a model categorizes input data into predefined classes, such as spam detection or image recognition.
-- **Boundary**: A dividing line or surface in feature space that separates different categories in a classification model.
-- **Decision Boundary**: The specific boundary learned by a classification algorithm that separates different classes in the dataset, guiding predictions.
-- **Optimization:** No closed form solution for w and b minmizing cost function
-- **Binary Model:** A machine learning model that predicts one of two possible outcomes (e.g., 0 or 1) in classification tasks like spam detection or medical diagnosis.
-- **Loss Function:** A mathematical function that quantifies the difference between predicted and actual values, guiding model optimization by minimizing errors during training.

-### Statistical Concepts
-1. **Parameter**: A numerical characteristic that defines a statistical model or distribution, such as a mean or regression coefficient.
-2. **Variance**: Measures the spread of data points in a dataset by calculating the average squared difference from the mean.
-3. **Dimension**: The number of features or variables in a dataset or mathematical space, affecting the complexity of a model.
-4. **Continuous Value**: A numerical value that can take any real number within a range, including decimals.
-Examples: height, temperature, weight, and time measurements.
-5. **Discrete Value**: A numerical value that is countable, finite, and cannot be divided meaningfully.
-Examples: number of students, cars, books, and apples.

----

-### Regression Analysis
-1. **Regression**: A statistical technique used to model relationships between a dependent variable and one or more independent variables, predicting outcomes and identifying trends in data.
-2. **Linear Regression**: Models relationships between dependent and independent variables using a straight line.
-Minimizes residuals using least squares to predict continuous values.
-3. **Polynomial Regression**: Extends linear regression by fitting nonlinear relationships using polynomial terms.
-Captures curvatures in data, useful for complex patterns.
-4. **Logistic Regression**: Estimates probabilities for binary classification problems using a sigmoid function, predicting discrete outcomes rather than continuous values.
-5. **Linear**: Refers to a relationship or function where changes in one variable correspond proportionally to changes in another.
-6. **Standardized**: Refers to the process of rescaling data to have a mean of zero and a standard deviation of one, ensuring features are on the same scale.
-7. **Slope**: The rate of change of the dependent variable per unit increase in the independent variable in a linear equation.
-8. **Dependent Variable (Y)**: The outcome variable that the model aims to predict based on input features.
-9. **Independent Variables (X)**: The predictor variables used in a model to estimate the dependent variable.
-10. **Coefficients (β)**: Weights assigned to independent variables in regression, representing their influence on the dependent variable.
-11. **Intercept (β₀)**: The predicted value of the dependent variable when all independent variables are zero.
-12. **Dummy Variables**: Binary indicators (0 or 1) representing categorical data for regression or classification models.
-13. **One-Hot Encoding**: A transformation method that converts categorical variables into multiple binary columns, each representing a unique category.
-14. **Binary Columns**: Columns in a dataset that contain only two possible values, typically 0 or 1.
-These columns represent categorical data in a binary format, often used for classification tasks.
-15. **StandardScaler**: A preprocessing technique in machine learning that standardizes features by removing the mean and scaling to unit variance.
-It transforms data to have a mean of 0 and a standard deviation of 1.
-16. **MinMaxScaler**: A feature scaling technique that transforms data into a specified range, typically [0, 1], by subtracting the minimum value and dividing by the range.
-17. **Overfitting**: A model becomes too complex, capturing noise and irrelevant patterns, leading to high training accuracy but poor generalization on new data.
-18. **Underfitting**: A model is too simple, failing to capture underlying patterns, resulting in poor performance on both training and unseen data.

----

-### Model Evaluation Metrics
-1. **R-Squared**: A statistical measure that explains the proportion of variance in the dependent variable accounted for by independent variables.
-2. **Adjusted R-Squared**: A refined version of R-Squared that adjusts for the number of predictors, preventing overestimation.
-3. **Mean Absolute Error (MAE)**: The average absolute difference between predicted and actual values, measuring prediction accuracy.
-4. **Mean Squared Error (MSE)**: Measures the average squared difference between predicted and actual values, reflecting the model's accuracy.
-Lower MSE indicates better model performance, with fewer errors in predictions.
-5. **Root Mean Squared Error (RMSE)**: The square root of the mean squared differences between predicted and actual values, penalizing larger errors.
-6. **Validation Performance**: The accuracy or effectiveness of a model measured on unseen validation data.
-7. **Model Performance**: The overall effectiveness of a predictive model, evaluated using metrics like accuracy, MAE, and RMSE.
-8. **Multicollinearity**: When independent variables in a regression model are highly correlated, making it hard to determine their individual effects and leading to unreliable coefficient estimates.
-9. **Scoring Argument**: Refers to a parameter used to define how a model's performance is evaluated.
-It specifies the metric (e.g., accuracy, precision) used during model evaluation.

----

-### Machine Learning Concepts
-1. **Training Data**: The dataset used to train a machine learning model, allowing it to learn patterns and relationships.
-2. **Test Data**: Used to evaluate the model's performance after training.
-It helps assess how well the model generalizes to unseen data.
-3. **Generalizes to Unseen Data**: It means the model performs well on new, previously unseen data that wasn't part of its training set.
-4. **Regularization**: A technique that adds penalties to model complexity to prevent overfitting, such as L1 (Lasso) or L2 (Ridge).
-5. **Ridge**: A regression technique that applies L2 regularization, adding a penalty to large coefficients to prevent overfitting.
-It reduces model complexity without eliminating features.
-6. **Lasso**: A regularization method for linear regression that applies an L1 penalty, shrinking coefficients to zero and performing feature selection by excluding irrelevant variables, helping to prevent overfitting.
-7. **Cost Function**: A mathematical function that quantifies the error of a model’s predictions, guiding optimization.
-8. **Error Loss Function**: A function that measures the discrepancy between predicted and actual values, helping to minimize prediction errors.
-9. **OLS (Ordinary Least Squares)**: A statistical method used in linear regression to estimate the relationship between variables by minimizing the sum of squared differences between observed and predicted values.
-10. **Hyperparameter**: A parameter set before model training that controls the learning process, such as learning rate or number of layers in a neural network.
-11. **Polynomial**: Refers to transformations of input features into higher-degree terms (e.g., squared, cubic) to capture non-linear relationships, enhancing model flexibility for complex patterns in data.
-12. **Pipeline**: A sequential workflow that automates data preprocessing, feature engineering, model training, and evaluation, ensuring reproducibility, efficiency, and avoiding data leakage by applying transformations consistently.
-13. **Data Leakage**: Leads to overconfident estimates of model performance during the validation and testing phases.
-14. **Sparse Model**: A model where many feature coefficients are zero, meaning only a subset of features significantly contribute, improving interpretability and reducing computational complexity.
-15. **K-fold Cross Validation**: Expands on the idea of training and test splits by splitting the entire dataset into K equal sections of data.
-16. **Cross Validation**: A model evaluation technique where the dataset is split into multiple subsets (folds).
-The model is trained on some folds and tested on the remaining fold(s), repeating the process to assess performance.
+Here are simplified explanations of each term:

+### **General Terms**
+- **Log-Loss Function**: A way to measure how well a classification model predicts probabilities.
+Lower values mean better accuracy.
+- **Training**: The phase where a machine learns from data by adjusting its internal settings to minimize mistakes.
+- **Testing**: Checking how well a trained model performs on new, unseen data.
+- **Binary Cross-Entropy (BCE)**: A method for evaluating classification models by measuring how close predicted probabilities are to actual results.
+- **Optimization**: The process of fine-tuning a model’s settings to reduce errors and improve performance.
+- **Classification**: Sorting data into groups, like detecting spam emails or recognizing faces in images.
+- **Boundary**: A line or region that separates different categories in a classification model.
+- **Decision Boundary**: The exact boundary a model creates to separate different classes in the data.
+- **Binary Model**: A model that predicts only two possible outcomes, like "yes" or "no."
+- **Loss Function**: A formula that calculates how far predictions are from actual values, helping guide model improvement.

+### **Statistical Concepts**
+- **Parameter**: A fixed number in a model, like an average or weight in an equation.
+- **Variance**: A measure of how spread out data points are.
+Higher variance means more variability.
+- **Dimension**: The number of features or variables in a dataset.
+More dimensions mean more complexity.
+- **Continuous Value**: A number that can take any value, like height or temperature.
+- **Discrete Value**: A countable number, like the number of apples in a basket.

+### **Regression Analysis**
+- **Regression**: A method to find relationships between variables and predict future values.
+- **Linear Regression**: A way to predict an outcome using a straight-line relationship between variables.
+- **Polynomial Regression**: Similar to linear regression but allows curves instead of straight lines.
+- **Logistic Regression**: A model that predicts probabilities for binary classification problems.
+- **Linear**: A relationship where changes in one variable consistently affect another.
+- **Standardized**: Adjusting data so it has a mean of zero and a standard deviation of one.
+- **Slope**: The rate at which one variable changes in response to another.
+- **Dependent Variable (Y)**: The outcome being predicted.
+- **Independent Variables (X)**: The inputs used to predict the outcome.
+- **Coefficients (β)**: The values that determine how much each input affects the outcome.
+- **Intercept (β₀)**: The starting value when all inputs are zero.
+- **Dummy Variables**: A way to represent categories using numbers (e.g., "Male" = 0, "Female" = 1).
+- **One-Hot Encoding**: Turning categories into separate binary columns (e.g., "Red," "Blue," "Green" into three separate columns).
+- **Binary Columns**: Data columns that contain only two values, like 0 and 1.
+- **StandardScaler**: A tool that adjusts data so different features are on the same scale.
+- **MinMaxScaler**: A method that scales data between 0 and 1.
+- **Overfitting**: When a model memorizes the training data instead of learning patterns, making it bad at new data.
+- **Underfitting**: When a model is too simple and fails to find patterns in the data.

+### **Model Evaluation Metrics**
+- **R-Squared**: Measures how well a model explains the variation in data.
+- **Adjusted R-Squared**: A version of R-Squared that accounts for the number of inputs.
+- **Mean Absolute Error (MAE)**: The average difference between predictions and actual values.
+- **Mean Squared Error (MSE)**: The average squared differences between predictions and actual values.
+- **Root Mean Squared Error (RMSE)**: Similar to MSE but takes the square root, making it easier to interpret.
+- **Validation Performance**: How well a model works on a separate dataset used for fine-tuning.
+- **Model Performance**: The overall effectiveness of a model.
+- **Multicollinearity**: When inputs are too similar, making it hard to tell their effects apart.
+- **Scoring Argument**: A setting that defines how a model’s performance is measured, like accuracy or precision.

+### **Machine Learning Concepts**
+- **Training Data**: The dataset used to teach a model.
+- **Test Data**: A separate dataset used to check a model’s performance.
+- **Generalizes to Unseen Data**: The model can correctly predict outcomes for new data.
+- **Regularization**: A technique to prevent overfitting by adding penalties for complexity.
+- **Ridge**: A method that reduces large weights in regression models to prevent overfitting.
+- **Lasso**: A method that removes less important inputs by setting some weights to zero.
+- **Cost Function**: A formula that measures a model’s error, helping guide improvements.
+- **Error Loss Function**: A function that calculates how far predictions are from actual results.
+- **OLS (Ordinary Least Squares)**: A method in regression that finds the best-fitting line by minimizing squared errors.
+- **Hyperparameter**: A setting chosen before training, like how fast a model learns.
+- **Polynomial**: A transformation that allows models to capture more complex patterns.
+- **Pipeline**: An automated process that handles data preparation, training, and testing.
+- **Data Leakage**: When information from the test data accidentally influences training, leading to misleading results.
+- **Sparse Model**: A model that ignores many features by setting their weights to zero.
+- **K-fold Cross Validation**: A method that splits data into multiple parts to test the model multiple times.
+- **Cross Validation**: A way to evaluate a model by testing it on different subsets of data.

+This should make the definitions easier to grasp!
+Let me know if you want any further simplifications or examples. 😊

 ### Feature Selection